132-071 Ships Bell Clock Movement information now available on these tabs.

 - 27.6mm Hand shaft

 - Ships Bell Strike

-- Should last 25-30 years, a repair would not
+- Should last 25-30 years, an overhaul would not

 - Ships same day

+Removal of this 132-071 Ships Bell Clock Movement is easy and we provide instructions for the installation.
+This unit is in stock and can ship today.
+We are full time clock makers and retailers both, so if you need any assistance with install we can help.
 Replacing a movement is less costly than a overhaul.
 These movements last 25 years before needing an over haul, but since its still being made at a fair price it is so much better just to replace.
-The clock will be problem free right away instead of months, last longer than a overhaul and its prelubricated.
+The clock will be problem free right away instead of months, last longer than a overhaul and comes with a warranty.